-Supply of US methyl ethyl ketone (MEK) should remain ample into the first quarter of 2019.
-MEK is not produced in the US, so the region relies on imports largely from Europe, South Africa and Asia.
-Imports from China are likely to be impacted by 10% tariffs, which went into effect on 24 September.
+Supply of US methyl ethyl ketone (MEK) was ample in the first quarter of 2019.
+MEK is not produced in the US, with the region relying on imports largely from Europe, South Africa and Asia.
+On average, around 30% of imports originate from the United Kingdom, although the Chinese tariffs did slightly hamper supply from Asia.

 We offer the following regional Methyl ethyl ketone analysis and news coverage to keep you informed of factors and developments affecting prices in the Methyl ethyl ketone marketplace.